laurentkempe/blog/source/_drafts/harnessing-ai-in-csharp-with-microsoftextensionsai-ollama-and-mcp-server.md

 The current time in Illzach, France (CET) is 12:51 PM.
 ```

-We can see from the trace logs that the application interacts with the AI model, gets a `functionCall` answer from the assistant. `Microsoft.Extensions.AI` client calls the MCP server and gets a `functionResult` from the tool and finally the assistant gives the answer to the user based on the function call result.
+The trace logs reveal how the application interacts with the AI model: first, it receives a `functionCall` response from the assistant, then the `Microsoft.Extensions.AI` client calls the MCP server and receives a `functionResult` from the tool.
+Finally, the assistant formulates an answer for the user based on the function call result.

-We can also inspect the logs on the **Time MCP Server** Docker container to see the interaction with the application.
+We can also examine the logs from the **Time MCP Server** Docker container to observe the interaction with our application:

 ```powershell
 2025-03-15 11:01:11